 Some housecleaning and home preventative maintenance tasks only need to be done once or twice a year.
-The problem is that we forget to do them once or twice a year.
+The problem is, we forget to do them once or twice a year.

 The best plan is to break annual and seasonal housecleaning and preventative maintenance tasks down by month and create a monthly cleaning checklist from there.